H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 2. **Distinguishing capital control (maximopolies) from operational control (megaopolies)** as separate but interacting power geometries
 3. **Making systems entanglement computationally tractable** through structures like GBIM that encode relationships between economic, spatial, social, and institutional systems
 4. **Centering spatial justice as an evaluative framework** rather than treating geographic distribution as a secondary concern
-5. **Demonstrating that economic geographic theory can inform infrastructure design** through working computational instruments (Ms. Jarvis, MountainShares) rather than remaining purely descriptive
+5. **Demonstrating that economic geographic theory can inform infrastructure design** through working computational instruments (Ms. Jarvis, MountainShares) rather than remaining purely descriptive — with Ms. Jarvis confirmed production-live at 56 containers as of March 26, 2026

 This positions the thesis as making a **theoretical contribution to economic geography** that happens to be implemented through AI and blockchain technologies, rather than making a technical contribution to AI/blockchain that happens to use geographic data.